-A deterritorialized audience is one that breaks the bounds of what typically would be known as audience.
+Deterritorialized audience/guests are one that breaks the bounds of what typically would be known as audience.
 In performance art, for instance, when there is audience interaction, the audience has stepped outside of the bounds of mere observer and mixed with performer.
-In this way, they could be called perforbserver or spectactor.
+In this way, they could be called perforbserver, spectactor, or ghouest (host + guest).

 A good performer is aware of the audience, and if this is so, has not that performer then also become the spectator of the spectator?